rsms/gitblog/README.md

 Have a look in the file `gitblog/gitblog.php` -- scroll down a few lines and you'll find a class called `gb` which houses documentation and a list of all available configuration parameters, as well as their default values.

+## Known bugs and issues

+- Moving the blog to a new URL requires editing of the `{gb::$repo}/.git/hooks/post-commit` hook.

 ## Authors

 - Rasmus Andersson &lt;rasmus notion se&gt;